mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 #### Allowed Values
 Parameters | Description
 -----------|-------------
 deviceInfo | The deviceInfo object is sent as JSON Web Token (JWT).
-For devices which are not registered, the deviceInfo will be unsigned.
+For devices which do not have a valid certificate issued by device provider (deviceStatus = Not Registered), the deviceInfo will be unsigned.
 For devices which are registered, the deviceInfo will be signed using the device key. deviceInfo.deviceStatus | This is the current status of the device.
-Allowed values are "Ready", "Busy", "Not Ready" or "Not Registered". deviceInfo.deviceId | Internal Id to identify the actual biometric device within the device service. deviceInfo.firmware | Exact version of the firmware.
+Allowed values are "Ready", "Busy", "Not Ready", and "Not Registered".<br><br>"Not Registered" denotes that the device does not have a valid certificate issued by the device provider against the device key. deviceInfo.deviceId | Internal Id to identify the actual biometric device within the device service. deviceInfo.firmware | Exact version of the firmware (SBI 2.0).
 In case of SBI 1.0 this is the same as serviceVersion. deviceInfo.certification | Allowed values are "SBI 1.0" or "SBI 2.0" based on the level of certification. deviceInfo.serviceVersion | Version of the SBI specification that is supported. deviceInfo.deviceId | Internal ID to identify the actual biometric device within the device service. deviceInfo.deviceSubId | Allowed values are 0, 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In the case of Finger/Iris it's 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap). deviceInfo.callbackId | This differs as per the OS.
 In case of linux and windows operating systems it is a HTTP URL.
 In the case of android, it is the intent name.
 In IOS, it is the URL scheme.
-The call back URL takes precedence over future request as a base URL.
+The call back URL takes precedence over future requests as a base URL.
 (If there are multiple devices supported by the same SBI, connected at the same time, a combination of the port, call backId and the serial number, along with deviceSubId will invoke the right device) deviceInfo.digitalId | The digital id as per the digital id definition.
-For SBI 1.0 devices which are not registered, the digital id will be unsigned.
-For SBI 1.0 devices which are registered, the digital id will be signed using the device key.
+For SBI 1.0 devices which are yet to obtain a certificate from the device provider (deviceStatus = Not Registered), the digitalId will be unsigned.
+For SBI 1.0 devices with valid certificates issued by the provider, the digital id will be signed using the device key.
 For SBI 2.0 devices, the digital id will be always signed using the FTM key. deviceInfo.env | This represents the target environment.
 For devices that are not registered the environment is "None".
 For devices that are registered, send the environment in which it is registered.
 Allowed values are "Staging", "Developer", "Pre-Production" or "Production". deviceInfo.specVersion | Array of supported SBI specification version. error | Relevant errors as defined under the [error section](#error-codes) of this document.